 Tununirmiut were known to travel great distances to hunt, socialize, and find places to live.
-In the 1850s a few families followed their brave but troublesome leader, Qitdlarssuaq (also known as Qillaq), and another leader, Oqe, on a decade-long migration north from Cumberland Peninsula.
-They lived for some time in Pond Inlet but were then forced to leave with a group of about 35 people, about half of whom decided to turn back.
-The continuing group successfully navigated Lancaster Sound to live on Devon Island for five years, where they encountered two searchers of the Third Franklin Expedition, Augustus Inglefield in 1854, and Francis McClintock in 1858.

-Qitdlarssuaq's journeys took a different route.
-Several years after learning about Inuit living on Greenland's coast, he set out to find them.
-Everyone followed him initially, but part of the group turned back under Oqe's leadership because the journey became too long and dangerous.
-Oqe's group died of starvation trying to return to the Pond Inlet area.
-Qitdlarssuaq's group also suffered from deprivation and personal animosities, but some members of the group were able to reach Etah Greenland, 1,200 kilometres from their starting point.
-Qitdlarssuaq died around 1870 at Cape Herschel while trying to return to the Pond Inlet area.
+In the 1850s a few families followed their brave but troublesome leader, Qitdlarssuag (also known as Qillag) and another leader, Oge, on a decade-long migration north from Cumberland Peninsula.
+They lived for some time in Pond Inlet, but were then forced to leave with a group of about thirty-five people, about half of whom decided to turn back.
+The continuing group successfully navigated Lancaster Sound, and lived on Devon Island for five years, where they encountered two searchers of the Third Franklin Expedition, Augustus Inglefield in 1854 and Francis McClintock in 1858.
+Several years after learning about Inuit living on Greenland's coast, Qitdlarssuaq was determined to find them.
+Everyone followed him initially, but part of the group turned back under Oge's leadership because the journey became so long and dangerous.
+Oge's group died of starvation trying to return to the Pond Inlet area.
+Qitdlarssuaq's group also suffered from deprivation and personal animosities, but some members of the group were able to reach Greenland, 1,200 kilometres from their starting point, and become an integral part of Inuit life in Etah, Greenland.
+Qitdlarssuaq died around 1870 at Cape Herschel, trying to return to Qikiqtaaluk.